Excitation functions of related temperatures of {\eta} and {\eta}0 emission sources from squared momentum transfer spectra in high-energy collisions: Picture and formalism

 i) {\it The Erlang distribution}

-The Erlang distribution is a type of distribution originating from the multi-source thermal model~\cite{25,26,27}.
-Theory of multi-source assumes that multiple sources are formed and contribute to $p_T$ of considered particles in collision process.
+The Erlang distribution which describes the $p_T$ spectra and multiplicity distribution can be obtained from the multi-source thermal model~\cite{25,26,27}, where the multiplicity is defined as the number of particles produced in an event.
+The model assumes that multiple sources are formed and contribute to $p_T$ of considered particles in collision process.
 These sources are considered as nucleons or partons if we study the formation of nucleon clusters (nuclear fragments) or particles.
-Generally speaking, it is enough to use one or two-component Erlang distribution fitting $p_T$ spectra.
+Generally speaking, it is enough to use one or two-component Erlang distribution in fitting the $p_T$ spectra.

-The form of the Erlang distribution is the convolution of multiple exponential distributions~\cite{25,26,27}.
-Every exponential distribution represents the transverse momentum ($p_t$) distribution of a parton, and can be regarded as
+The Erlang distribution is the convolution of multiple exponential distributions~\cite{25,26,27}.
+Every exponential distribution represents the transverse momentum ($p_t$) distribution obeyed by a parton, and can be regarded as

-Here, $j$, $p_{tj}$, and $\langle p_t\rangle$ refer to the order of participant partons, the variable which depends on $j$, and the average contribution of participant partons to $\langle p_T \rangle$ of the considered particles respectively.
+Here, $j$, $p_{tj}$, and $\langle p_t\rangle$ refer to the index of participant partons, the transverse momentum which depends on $j$, and the average contribution of participant partons to $\langle p_T \rangle$ of the considered particles, respectively.

-During use, it assumes that $n_s$ partons (partons-like) contribute to $p_T$ of a given particle.
+It is assumed that $n_s$ partons contribute to $p_T$ of a given particle.
 We have the Erlang $p_T$ distribution to be

 In Eq.
 (2), the $p_T$ of a given particle consists of $p_{t1}$, $p_{t2}$, ..., $p_{tn_s}$ of $n_s$ partons.
-Here $n_s$ is not large and about $2-5$.
-This is because that $n_s$ is not determined by the collision system, but the number of contributor partons.
-As for $N$, it is the number of particles and depends on the collision system. \\
+Here $n_s$ is not large and it is around 2--5.
+This is because $n_s$ is not determined by the collision system, but by the number of partons contributing to a given $p_T$.
+As for $N$, it is the number of particles, and it depends on the collision system.
+It is natural that $\int_0^{\infty} f_1(p_T) dp_T=1$ because $f_1(p_T)$ is a probability density function. \\

 ii) {\it The Tsallis-Levy function}